 |Rims||Giant GX03V 27.5″, alloy, double wall|

 This bike is not your typical mountain bike.
 Its streamlined design, for instance, catches the eye of any serious biker immediately.
-In fact, you can easily tell from a far that the giant Talon 3 delivers ride quality just as advertised.
+You can quickly tell from afar that the giant Talon 3 delivers ride quality just as advertised.

-Novice bikers will find this bike quite the catch because all the different features work together to deliver an incredible riding experience with no customization required.
-The affordable price makes this the perfect bike to begin with when you are new to mountain biking.
+Novice bikers will find this bike quite the catch because all the different features work together to deliver an incredible riding experience without requiring customization.
+The affordable price makes this the perfect bike, to begin with, when you are new to mountain biking.
 At the same time, the wheels and dual derailleurs allow you to move comfortably with the bike on different roads and environments.

 Being lightweight allows ultimate control of the ride and leaves you less fatigued since you don’t have to move a lot of weight during the ride.

-The fork measures 27.5 inches and allows movement of up to 100 millimeters for a smooth ride even on uneven roads.
+The fork measures 27.5 inches and allows movement up to 100 millimeters for a smooth ride, even on uneven roads.